Le Train Bleu: Calais-Méditerranée

-The Calais-Méditerrannée Express was introduced in the 1886/1887 winter timetable.
-In the winter of 1889/1890 the name was changed to Méditerrannée Express, due to the creation of the Club train.
+The Calais-Méditerranée Express was introduced in the 1886/1887 winter timetable.
+In the winter of 1889/1890 the name was changed to Méditerranée Express, due to the creation of the Club train.
 At the southern end, the route was extended to San Remo, but the portion north of Paris was taken over by the Club Train.
 After the introduction of the Rome Express on 15 November 1890, the two trains were combined between Paris and Mâcon.
-South of Mâcon, the Rome Express continued during the night over the Mont Cenis railway and the Méditerrannée Express ran through the Rhone valley to the Côte d'Azur.
+South of Mâcon, the Rome Express continued during the night over the Mont Cenis railway and the Méditerranée Express ran through the Rhone valley to the Côte d'Azur.

 After several breaches of contract by CIWL, the London Chatham & Dover Railway cancelled the contract, and it lasted until 1926 before a new integrated boattrain service was created as Golden Arrow.
-The Méditerrannée Express northern terminus was Calais again.
+The Méditerranée Express northern terminus was Calais again.
 The service was suspended at the beginning of the First World War.